DIY Ice Chalk for Hours of Summer Fun

-Summer Fun With Ice Chalk Recipe
+Easy Homemade Ice Chalk Recipe

 Summer can get pretty long!
 Especially those first few weeks when the kids are just out of school and we haven’t settled into a summer routine.
 I like to keep them busy with new activities that they can learn from and enjoy.

-To Make Ice Chalk
+How to Make Ice Chalk

 This is a recipe that can be made with whatever you have lying around the house.
 No need to go out and buy things just to entertain your kids for a few hours.
 Get in your pantry, get out the corn starch, and find whatever coloring material is available!

-You can turn this into a fantastic learning activity for your kids too as you talk about what makes the ice freeze and what makes it melt.
+You can turn this into a fantastic learning activity for your kids as you talk about what makes the ice freeze and what makes it melt.
 Or maybe even talk about how you get the colors and how the colors stay on the pavement.

 My kids actually prefer this kind of “chalk” because of the vibrancy.
 They will be able to see their creations MUCH better and I honestly think it looks cuter!!

 One other thing that I love is that they don’t cover their clothes in CHALK!
 Every time my kids play with chalk it gets dusty flakes all over their clothes, but this way, it’s just water!
 I always keep an old washcloth outside with them so they can wipe their hands off as they go!

-Plus, it was something new for the kids to do on a long hot summer day.
-I am such an advocate to making sure that kids are ACTIVE all summer long.
+Plus, it’s something new for the kids to do on a long hot summer day.
+I am such an advocate for making sure that kids are ACTIVE all summer long.
 It is SO easy for them just to sit inside all day on the iPad, but what is that doing for them?
 Absolutely nothing!

 Check out more of my favorite summer activities!